Imbalances in any area of your body are never fun… especially your hips!

 Your potential resides in your practice.

-In the Embodied Flexibility program you’ll learn a step-by-step approach to improve your flexibility for a deeper Horse Stance, better martial arts and movement abilities.
+In the Embodied Flexibility program (included in Physical Freedom Academy) you'll learn a step-by-step approach to improve your flexibility for a deeper Horse Stance, better martial arts and movement abilities.

 To ensure this is the right next step for you, the first step we'd recommend is to assess where your body's currently at and identify your highest areas of need to focus on.